nikolassv/bartib/README.md

 ### How to edit or delete tracked activities

-Just edit your activitiy log in your favorite texte ditor to edit or delete former activities.
+Just open your activitiy log in your favorite text editor to edit or delete former activities.
 You may even add new activities manually in this file.
 The format is self explanatory.

 Bartib even offers the `bartib edit` command which opens the log in the editor defined by your `EDITOR` environment variable.
 If you are unsure whether your edits are readable by bartib, use the `bartib check` command.
 It will inform you about any parsing errors.